CanyonTurtle/dvhs-devteams/docs/mech.md

 - gears don't mesh with eachother perfectly
 - connection is easily twisted apart etc...

+Problems caused by Slop:
+- friction reduces the effectiveness of the whole thing

 The key to reducing slop is to eliminate it's sources, one by one.
 Here are some common sources of slop, along with ways to fix them.